loxilb-io/loxilbdocs/docs/loxilbebpf.md

 - tc_packet_func_slow\
   This is responsible mainly for doing NAT lookup and stateful conntrack implementation.
 Once conntrack entry transitions to established state, the forwarding then can happen directly from tc_packet_fn

+loxilb's XDP code is contained in the following section :

 - xdp_packet_func\
   This is the entry point for packet processing when hook point is XDP instead of TC eBPF

 ## Pinned Maps of loxilb eBPF

-All maps used by loxilb eBPF are mounted as below :
+All maps used by loxilb eBPF are mounted in the file-system as below :

 ```
 root@nd2:/home/llb/loxilb# ls -lart /opt/loxilb/dp/